Vista Oil & Gas, S.A.B. de C.V. Sponsored ADR (VIST) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR as it approaches its next earnings release.
 In that report, analysts expect Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR to post earnings of $0.43 per share.
 This would mark year-over-year growth of 616.67%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $245.65 million, up 48.63% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Vista Oil & Gas, S.A.B. de C.V.
 Sponsored ADR is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Vista Oil & Gas, S.A.B. de C.V.
-Sponsored ADR currently has a Forward P/E ratio of 3.71.
-This represents a discount compared to its industry's average Forward P/E of 4.07.
+Investors should also note Vista Oil & Gas, S.A.B. de C.V.
+Sponsored ADR's current valuation metrics, including its Forward P/E ratio of 3.71.
+This represents a discount compared to its industry's average Forward P/E of 4.28.

 Click to get this free report